nikhkumar/spring-config-server/README.md

 # spring-config-server
 Example for Spring Cloud Config Server

+Spring Cloud Config is Spring's client/server approach for storing and serving distributed configurations across multiple applications and environments.

 The Git-backed configuration API provided by our server can be queried using the following paths:

 	/{application}/{profile}[/{label}]